 Agreement 11: The maximum idle/inactive mode DRX value in NR is 2.56s.

+LTE DRX (instead of eDRX) is used for LTE/5GC;

 Agreement 13: The UE initiates RRC Connection Resume procedure upon receiving RAN paging.

 Agreement 14: RAN2 to confirm that the UE moves to RRC_IDLE and informs NAS when it receives a CN paging in RRC_INACTIVE state.